PopThosePringles/Core-UI-Toggle-Docs/docs/properties.md

 # Properties

-The `UI Dropdown` component comes with quite a few properties that allow for easy customisation.
+The `UI Toggle` component comes with quite a few properties that allow for easy customisation.

 ![](images/3.png)